 The amount that landlords can charge for a rental deposit can vary.
 However, there are some upper limits.
-If you are renting out a property, then the amount you can charge for a deposit is capped at a maximum of five weeks’ worth of rent, as long as the annual rental amount is less than £50k.
+If you are renting out a property, then the amount you can charge for a holding deposit is capped at a maximum of five weeks’ worth of rent, as long as the annual rental amount is less than £50k.

 What Can a Landlord Keep from the Deposit?

 On the other hand, any actual damage to the property by the tenant, which could have been avoided, can be paid for by the rental deposit.
-Along with this, the landlord is also able to keep money from the deposit to pay for any unpaid rent or bills that have been left by the tenant after moving out.
-Any deductions from the deposit for any reason should be reasonable and reflect the actual cost to the landlord.
+Along with this, the landlord is also able to keep money from the tenancy deposit to pay for any overdue rent or bills that have been left by the tenant after moving out.
+Any deductions from the tenancy deposit for any reason should be reasonable and reflect the actual cost to the landlord.

-How Rent Deposits are Protected
+How Rent Tenancy Deposits are Protected

-Different Rent Deposit Schemes
+Different Rent Tenancy Deposit Protection Schemes (tdp schemes)

 Deposits for Joint Tenancies or HMOs

 How you collect the deposit and how much you charge might vary depending on the type of tenancy that you are offering to tenants.
-In the case of a joint tenancy, where more than one person is living in the house and splitting the cost of the rent, the cost of the deposit should also be split between them.
+In the case of a joint tenancy, where more than one person is living in the house and splitting the cost of the annual rent, the cost of the deposit should also be split between them.
 For example, if you’re renting to two people and the deposit is £600, they can pay £300 each or split it between them in any way that works for them.
 You will only charge one deposit to both tenants, rather than asking for a deposit from each tenant.
 On the other hand, if you have an HMO, then you may want to ask for a deposit per tenant, or per room that you are renting out.
 Again, this should be no more than five weeks of the rental value of the room.

 Alternatives to a Deposit